Jump to: Guan Chua - Diplôme de Cuisine, 2013 | Alexei Zimin | Kong Suetrong | Sarah Thompson | Grace Lee

 I loved the course and had a thoroughly good time.
 The best part for me was the relationship the students had with their teachers.
 They are approachable and teach in such a clear manner.

 While in my final term at Le Cordon Bleu I started working for a company called Konditor and Cook as a cake decorator.
-Once I graduated, I began work there full time and after around 7 months went on to start up my own company Blue Bow Bakery.
+Once I graduated with a Pastry Diploma, I began work there full time and after around 7 months went on to start up my own company Blue Bow Bakery.

 I moved from London back to my hometown and have been growing my business in the Berkshire area since October 2010.
 I am so grateful to Le Cordon Bleu for everything they have taught me and in February 2011 I started teaching cake decorating myself.
 I also have plans to open a shop hopefully in the next year or two.